viromedia/viro/README.md

 7. Type the entire ngrok URL output (xxxxxx.ngrok.io) at the top of the terminal into the text field and hit 'GO'
 8. You should now be in the application!
 Enjoy!

+## Instructions for running sample code as a stand alone project (with no Testbed app):
+Tried the samples through our Testbed app and now want to try deploying sample code to your device as standalone apps?
+These quick steps below should get you started:
+1. Follow steps 1 - 4 from above (instructions for using with Testbed app)
+2. For Android, make sure you have downloaded and installed Android Studio from [here](https://developer.android.com/studio/install) to get required SDK and platform-tools for building android apps
+    Make sure you have the required environment variables set - `$ANDROID_HOME`, and added `platform-tools` to `$PATH` variable.
+If not,
+    ```
+    export ANDROID_HOME=/YOUR_PATH_TO/Android/sdk
+    export PATH=$ANDROID_HOME/platform-tools:$PATH
+    export PATH=$ANDROID_HOME/tools:$PATH
+    ```
+    Build and launch android app by executing the following from the root of the project
+    ```
+    react-native run-android --variant=gvrDebug
+    ```
+3. For iOS, in Xcode open `ViroSample.xcworkspace` in `ios/` directory.
+    Select the right "Team" for `ViroSample` and `ViroSampleTest` target under `General -> Signing` Hit play to build and launch the app on your iOS device

 ## Changing Between Samples

 1. Open App.js in a text editor.